Vulpes lagopus

 10-12 inches at the shoulder

-Arctic Foxes live in the Arctic Tundra biome and are found in Northern Europe, Northern Asia, and Northern North America.
-Arctic Foxes are the only land mammal native to Iceland.
+These foxes live in the Arctic Tundra biome and are found in Northern Europe, Northern Asia, and Northern North America.
+They are the only land mammal native to Iceland.